sanyakosivchuk/job_scraper_new/README.md

       apply_now_url: 'https://boards.greenhouse.io/openai/jobs/5059976004#app'
     )
 ```
-change these strings to whatever you want to test
+Change these strings to whatever you want to test

 ### 3.Run rspec
 ```
 rspec spec/scraper_spec.rb
 ```

-# How to use scraper gem
+## How to use scraper gem
 ### 1.Make sure to have .env file to connect to your database in your folder
 Make it as on example:
 ```